-Sticking with dairy farms for the moment, visit Shatto Milk Company in Osborn in Northwest Missouri.
+Visit Shatto Milk Company in Osborn in Northwest Missouri.
 They offer 90-minute tours of their dairy, bottling facility and farm by appointment.
-Across the state in Newark, Heartland Dairy's 60-cow carousel in action is a sight to see.
-For a twist on same theme, substitute sheep for cows at Green Dirt Farm in Weston.
+For a twist on the same theme, substitute sheep for cows at Green Dirt Farm in Weston.
 Their by-appointment tours take you from field to milking parlor to cheese kitchen.
-They also offer farm-table dinners and cheese tasting events.
+They also host farm-table dinners and cheese tasting events.

 A stay at the Sycamore Valley Farm Bed and Breakfast in Brunswick offers more than just a cozy place to sleep.
-You can play – fish, go on hayrides, do crafts – or climb on a tractor (there it is again!) to help with the row crops and split wood for a nice fire, complete with roasted marshmallows and hot cocoa.
+You can play – fish, go on hayrides, do crafts – or climb on a tractor to help with the row crops and split wood for a nice fire, complete with roasted marshmallows and hot cocoa.

-When you’re planning your Show-Me State agritourism adventure, be sure to include a stop at one of our abundant alpaca operations: Ya Ya's Alpaca Farm in Garden City (be sure to say hi to their guard llama, Ms. Manners), Whirlwind Ranch Alpacas in Lebanon, Rockin' W Alpaca Ranch in Owensville, Hasselbring’s Harmony Ranch in Concordia and Big River Alpacas in Fletcher – just to name a few.
-You can learn about and shop for alpaca fiber products, and just enjoy those soft coats and adorable faces.
+When you’re planning your Show-Me State agritourism adventure, be sure to include a stop at one of our abundant alpaca operations: Ya Yas ‘s Alpaca Farm in Garden City (be sure to say hi to their guard llama, Ms. Manners), Hasselbring’s Harmony Ranch in Concordia and Big River Alpacas in Fletcher – just to name a few.
+You can enjoy those soft coats and adorable faces and learn about and shop for alpaca fiber products.